BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/assess-data-quality.md

 Knowing the organization that created the dataset and when it was updated last is important both on the Search Results and Dataset Details page.

+### 1. Organization that produced the dataset should be clearly visible

+It should be easy to find both on the [search results](#) page and the dataset [details pages](main-content/pages/dataset-details).

 User trusts datasets more from the organizations they are familiar with.

-And knowing that the dataset has been updated recently can give them the confidence the dataset is being maintained.
+If a logo is available it should be displayed as well for easier recognition.

 <div class="image-container">